gobwas/ws/README.md

 Existing WebSocket implementations does not allow to reuse I/O buffers between connections in clear way.
 This library aims to export lower-level interface for working with the protocol without forcing only one way it could be used.
+Also one more aim is performance.

 By the way, if you want get the higher-level interface, you could use `wsutil` sub-package.